39555/kobuleti/README.md

 ```

 #### Game
-The Game state is a game session with 2 players.
-The Game allow reconnection.
-It manages in turn players turns.
+The "Game" state represents a game session with two players and allows reconnection.
+It manages player turns in a sequential manner.

 ##### Sequence Diagram